mgsosna/mattsosna.com/_posts/data_engineering/2022-12-31-AWS-Compute.md

 # Successfully installed joblib-1.2.0 scikit-learn-1.0.2 scipy-1.7.3 threadpoolctl-3.1.0
 ```

-We can now run Python, generate our data, train the model, and generate some predictions.
+We can now run Python, generate our data, train the model, and make some predictions.
 We'll use `np.random.normal` for the features and `np.random.choice` for the labels.

 {% include header-bash.html %}
 ```bash